mautrix/imessage/imessage/ios/ipc.md

 1. User scans QR code with Brooklyn on iPhone.
 The QR code contains a URL, which may end in a newline.
 Strip away the newline if necessary.
-2. Make a HEAD (or GET) request to the URL in the QR code.
-   * If the response is a redirect, store the target URL.
-   * If not, store the URL in the QR code.
-2. Download the config from the stored URL.
+2. Start the mautrix-imessage subprocess with `--url <url from QR> --output-redirect`.
+   The second flag tells the bridge to follow potential redirects in the URL and output the direct URL using the `config_url` IPC command.
+3. Save the URL from the output and just pass `--url <saved url>` on future runs.

-3. Start the mautrix-imessage subprocess, pointing it to the downloaded config file using the `-c` flag.
+When the bridge is started, it will download the config from the given URL and save it to the file specified with the `-c` flag (defaults to `config.yaml`).

-Whenever the app is updated, the config should be refetched from the stored URL.
 There should also be some "logout" button that forgets the URL and deletes the config file.

+## Setup (macOS/imessage-rest)
+...

 ## IPC
 The protocol is based on sending JSON objects separated by newlines (`\n`).